fredo514/mutation_coverage/README.md

 Run Mull on the resulting executable.
 > mull-runner-18 -ide-reporter-show-killed build/mull/linked_tests

-### Level 3: Pruning equivalent mutants using KLEE
+### Level 3: Determining if surviving mutants are true positives
 Go to the `prune_example` folder.
 > cd prune_example